New Hampshire High School Football Players Suspended For Beating A Duck To Death With A Broomstick

 The video was posted to social media, and days later, it caught the attention of school officials, including the boys’ football coaches.

 The boys have all been given varying degrees of punishment based on their involvement in the incident.
-“Several” have been suspended from one or more games; others have, separately or additionally, been given community service or other punishments.
+Several have been suspended from one or more games; others have, separately or additionally, been given community service or other punishments.
 What those punishments are will likely never be known for certain, as public schools rarely discuss student discipline in the media, due to student privacy concerns.

 Thanks to everyone who joined us for a town hall in Conway this afternoon including Ms. Murdough's AP Government class from Kennett High School. pic.twitter.com/6WnOsIu94l